Diana Hansen-Young

-Diana Hansen-Young (born 1947) Is most well known as an artist of Hawaiian women.
+Diana Hansen-Young (born 1947) is an American artist and playwright well known of her works depicting Hawaiian women.

 Early life

 Born Diana Hansen in Bellingham, Washington in 1947, she was the eldest of 6 children born to Audrey and Wally Hansen.
 Of her childhood there, she says "I was born into a community of depressed, Mormon Swedish farmers, who put away winter black on Memorial Day in favor of summer navy blue."

 In 1964, in high school, she wrote a musical that had a full production.
 She realized then that she wanted to write musical theatre, but it was a while before she returned to her calling.

 In 1966 she moved to Hawaii.
 Enamoured by the color and warmth of the islands, she made her home there, and was followed shortly by her parents and siblings.

 Political career

 In 1968, ran for the State Constitutional Convention.
 She won a seat by 93 votes.
 Her campaign platform was noted for being down-to-earth; her mother Audrey stood by the highway, waving, holding a sign that read "Mothers For Diana."
 Diana followed up by standing by the highway with her two Great Danes, waving with a sign that read "Dogs For Diana."
 She went on to run for the Hawaii State House of Representatives, and won a seat there.
 At age 20, she was the youngest official to ever hold the title.
 She lost two subsequent elections for U.S. House of Representatives (District 2), after which, she says, "I was unemployable."
 Years later, she also lost a race for Mayor of Honolulu.